satishphale/bookmyshowapp/README.md

 You can retrieve the external IP by running: **kubectl get svc**

 Status:
- added apis for user and events
+ added apis for user, events, search APIs

 &copy; satish phale